montigno/skrypy/docs/html/_sources/index.rst.txt

 - interact with other software tools (Deep learning, Nipype, MRTrix, ANTs, FSL, Matlab engine and others of your choice)
 - manage environment variables (without touching your OS configuration file such as .bashrc)
 - execute routine tasks
-- execute several different pipelines (shared memory tools allow parameters to be exchanged)
+- execute several different pipelines (shared memory tools allow parameters to be exchanged, even between client-cluster)
 - execute your pipelines locally or on a cluster (HPC), for deep learning for example

 It is developed in Python and uses the PyQt5 framework. |br|